ABOUT NGALA SAFARI LODGE:

 ACCOMMODATION & FACILITIES AT NGALA SAFARI LODGE:

 There are 17 standard cottages, three family cottages, and one private family suite.
 All are made out of timber, stone, and thatch, and set up in the shade of mopane and tamboti trees within the lodge’s grounds.
 Inside each standard cottage, you’ll find a double bed or twin beds, bedside and overhead lighting, a bench, a writing desk and chair, and storage furniture.
 Other in-room amenities include air conditioning, ceiling fans, telephone, mini-bar, safe, Wi-Fi, and hairdryer.
 The en-suite facilities comprise flush toilet, twin washbasins with mirrors over, shower, and freestanding bathtub.
 Sliding doors lead out into a private courtyard with open-air shower, the way lit beautifully with lanterns.
-Cottage access for disabled travellers is available on request.
+Cottage access for disabled travelers is available on request.
 Each of the family cottages benefits from all the features of the standard model, in addition to an interleading bedroom for children.
 And the family suite has its own lounge and dining areas, a swimming pool, and use of a private vehicle!

 The main lodge at Ngala is another timber, stone, and thatch structure, linked with the guest cottages and family suite along neat stone pathways.
-It contains a large lounge, featuring plush sofas and armchairs around coffee tables, a cosy fireplace, occasional tables dotted with intriguing artefacts, and lots of wildlife artwork.
+It contains a large lounge, featuring plush sofas and armchairs around coffee tables, a cozy fireplace, occasional tables dotted with intriguing artifacts, and lots of wildlife artwork.
 The bar adjoins the lounge, and there’s also an elegant dining area.
 These spaces flow out onto spacious verandas, so guests can feast their eyes on lovely views over rolling lawns as far as a busy waterhole and surrounding bushscape.
 Ngala has a library too, and a traditional boma where guests eat al fresco.
 You can also take time to relax in the pleasant courtyard and cool off in the lodge’s very inviting swimming pool!
 The pool is flanked by two long lines of sunloungers, one row within a shady stone shelter and the other under parasols, so there’s plenty of room for everyone to relax in the heat of the day.

 ACTIVITIES AT NGALA SAFARI LODGE: